 The Michelberger, a boutique hotel with an accessible and friendly “backpacker” feel, appeals to a growing market of budget-conscious yet style-savvy travelers.
 Set in a former factory, the 111-room hotel is a breezy and relaxed place that features tongue-in-cheek details and rough-around-the-edges charm that somehow feels very Berlin

-A boutique hotel with an accessible and friendly “backpacker” feel, the Michelberger appeals to a growing market of budget-conscious yet style-savvy travelers.
-Set in a former factory, the 113-room hotel is a breezy and relaxed place that features a slew of tongue-in-cheek details and rough-around-the-edges charm that somehow feels veryBerlin.
-The funky bar/lounge is right next to reception and has lampshades fashioned from the pages of old books, and retro-style sofas designed by Werner Aisslinger.
-It's extremely popular with locals, thanks to a considered lineup of DJs and bands (mostly on weekends).
-The spacious rear courtyard doubles as an event and concert space.
-The rooms are similarly quirky, decorated with random family photos unearthed at flea markets, provocative glass-walled bathrooms in shared rooms, and wallpaper that veers from the kitsch to the cutting-edge (the hotel has an in-house design studio).
+.
+The funky bar/lounge is right next to reception and has lampshades fashioned from the pages of old books.
+It's extremely popular with locals, thanks to a considered lineup of DJs and bands.
+The spacious courtyard doubles as an event and concert space.
+The rooms are similarly quirky, decorated with random family photos unearthed at flea markets, provocative glass-walled bathrooms in shared Cosy rooms (designed for solo travelers and in-love couples), saunas in the self-contained Hideout suites, and wallpaper that veers from the kitsch to the cutting-edge (the hotel has an in-house design studio).